mle86/hi/README.md

 # Description

-**hi** reads text from the standard input and prints its input on the standard input.
+**hi** reads text from the standard input and prints its input on the standard output.
 Lines containing at least one of the given keywords will be colorized with ANSI escape codes.